-Japan’s autumn traditions: Gleaning the reasons for ringing in the season
+Japan's autumn traditions: Gleaning reasons for ringing in season

-Japan’s autumn traditions: Gleaning the reasons for ringing in the season
+Japan's autumn traditions: Gleaning reasons for ringing in season

 In the Land of the Rising Sun, September marks the waxing of autumn and the traditional harvest season in which local customs such as “tsukimi” (moon viewing), “inekari” (rice harvesting) and “Higan” memorial services take place throughout Japan.

-These can be ideal opportunities to get outside the gates, learn something about the local culture and maybe even experience a side of Japan that some modern Japanese miss out on these days.
+These can be ideal opportunities to learn something about the local culture and maybe even experience a side of Japan that some modern Japanese miss out on these days.
 With that in mind, here are some basics to get you started:

 Inekari (rice harvesting)

-It’s no surprise that in Japan – where more than 8.8 million tons of rice was produced in 2017, alone – much ado is made about harvesting this prized staple food.
+It’s no surprise that in Japan – where 7.269 million tons of rice was produced in 2022, alone – much ado is made about harvesting this prized staple food.
 Its cultivation was once even considered sacred, involving invocations of an “inadama,” or rice spirit.
 When the grains began maturing in the fall, for example, green sheaves were offered to this deity whose generosity was celebrated at season’s end.